miser/miser.github.io/source/_posts/egg-boot.md

 This article will introduce the boot of [Eggjs](<https://eggjs.org/>) that is a Node.js web framework.

-It is based on Koa and can be finished your requirement through a large of plugins and middleware, even an own framework.
-It is very important that you can create a cluster, an agent process, and some workers process when it is running.
+It is based on Koa and can satisfy  your requirement through a large of plugins and middleware, even a your own framework.
+It is very important to create a cluster, an agent process and some worker processes when it is running.
 The cluster makes it stronger.
 Next, we can understand it by reading the source code.

 Eggjs has a few major libs, egg-core、egg、egg-cluster、egg-bin、egg-scripts and so on.